What Happens if You Miss the FAFSA Deadline?

 There are some states and schools that continue awarding aid to students after priority deadlines, but your chances get much slimmer, and you should expect that disbursement to be a lot smaller.

-If you miss the end of June federal deadline, you’re no longer eligible to submit that year’s FAFSA form.
+And if you miss the June 30 federal deadline, you’re no longer eligible to submit that year’s FAFSA form.

 Understanding FAFSA